Sustainability

 3. We will endeavor to maintain and manage our health

-Sapporo Lion belongs to the restaurant industry, yet we also believe ourselves to be a company that alleviates stress.
-To this end, we have made it our mission to provide our customers with the Joy of Living.
+Sapporo Lion belongs to the restaurant industry, yet also believes itself to be a company that alleviates stress.
+To this end, the company has made it its mission to provide customers with the Joy of Living.

-So that we can recognize any signs of mental or physical illness among our employees at the earliest opportunity, we encourage our managers and supervisors to acquire qualifications in mental health management.
+So that Sapporo Lion can recognize any signs of mental or physical illness among employees at the earliest opportunity, the company encourage managers and supervisors to acquire qualifications in mental health management.

-In order to combat long working hours, which is an issue in the restaurant industry, at Sapporo Lion we have established a Work Style Reform Promotion Committee.
+In order to combat long working hours, which is an issue in the restaurant industry, Sapporo Lion has established a Work Style Reform Promotion Committee.
 The committee seeks to prevent health issues stemming from overwork; at the same time, it aims to promote work styles that prioritize employee health, such as by including information provided by occupational health physicians in company newsletters.

-Our monthly company newsletter features a column entitled “Eisei” (“Voice of Health”) in which we communicate messages from occupational health physicians to our employees.
-Depending on the time of year, the column provides our restaurants with information on heat stroke, influenza, noroviruses, and other health-related topics from the perspective of occupational health physicians.
-Through such initiatives, we are working hard to improve the knowledge of our employees when it comes to preventing heat stroke at our beer gardens, and other issues.
+The monthly company newsletter features a column entitled “Eisei” (“Voice of Health”) in which Sapporo Lion communicate messages from occupational health physicians to employees.
+Depending on the time of year, the column provides Sapporo Lion's restaurants with information on heat stroke, influenza, noroviruses, and other health-related topics from the perspective of occupational health physicians.
+Through such initiatives, the company is working hard to improve the knowledge of employees when it comes to preventing heat stroke at our beer gardens, and other issues.

 “Eisei”